gentaadelarm/Hanafuda-Auto-Deposit/README.md

 This is a Node.js bot designed to automate grow actions across multiple accounts on the Hanafuda platform.
 It refreshes tokens, initiates and commits grow actions, and manages authentication tokens with built-in error handling.
 Hana Network Automation

 ---
-Join Our Channel for more Airdrop At: https://t.me/airdropseeker_official
+Join My x for more Airdrop At: https://x.com/Gentaadelarm

 ## Features